4imothy/realtime_rock_paper_scissors_recognition_model/README.md

 https://user-images.githubusercontent.com/40186632/215922232-3d0b0e16-5c90-43ca-b8ed-bba62ac0a3eb.mp4

 ## How to set up a real time object detection project on Mac.

-The tutorial below takes a lot from [Nicholas Renotte's](https://www.youtube.com/@NicholasRenotte) [tutorial](https://www.youtube.com/watch?v=yqkISICHH-U).

 Create an issue if you have any questions.